raminking/football-data-platform/docs/ADR/ADR-003-Team Creation and PostgreSQL Persistence.md

 The project needed its first complete business feature in order to validate the selected architecture and database strategy.

-The first feature selected was team creation.
+The first feature selected was Team creation.

 The feature required:

 - A domain entity
-- Business validation
+- Domain validation
 - An application use case
 - Persistence abstraction
 - Persistence implementation